ChristopherWilks/ld_preload_tutorial/README.md

     return Z_STREAM_END;
 }
 ```
+The above hack works for BED files, but will probably work for `vcf`, `sam`, and `text_format` types as well if all you want is to query them with Tabix (not tested!).
+If you want `bcf`, `bam` or something else (e.g. FASTA/Q), you'll probably need to change/add to the above to support what Tabix is currently expecting in the a sample line of the payload of your file.

 ## A Very Janky Benchmark

 Supermouse junctions (818,763) in Snaptron format 969,176,980 bytes (~1 GB), tabix query is all of chr2, 67346 junctions, ~80 MBs uncompressed